 Cameron University uses ACT scores to determine placement in English, mathematics, reading and science courses for first-time entering freshmen.
-Students with an ACT score of less than 19 in English, mathematics, or reading are required to take a developmental course or courses in the subject area or be approved for placement in a collegiate level course based on performance on computerized placement tests (CPT).
+Students with an ACT score of less than 19 in English, mathematics, or reading and a seventh semester or final high school GPA of below 3.0 are required to take a developmental course or courses in the subject area or be approved for placement in a collegiate level course based on performance on computerized placement tests (CPT).
 Students with an ACT of less than 19 in science will be required to remediate any mathematics or reading performance deficiencies prior to taking a science course and may be required to complete additional courses to meet baccalaureate degree requirements.